qaz9517532846/zm_local_planner/README.md

 # zm_local_planner
-zm_local_planner is simple local planner to follow global planner.
+zm_local_planner is a simple local planner to follow global planner.